Know When to Say No to Spec Work

 Speculating On Gold: A Losing Proposition

-In most industries the word “speculation” is synonymous with the word “risk”.
-Sure, it tries to paint itself as a pretty picture; a panoramic view of the best possible outcome.
+In most industries, the word “speculation” is synonymous with the word “risk”.
+Sure, it tries to paint itself as a pretty picture, a panoramic view of the best possible outcome.
 But those industries know the truth: it’s risky, unstable, and not worth it.
-So why, in the graphic design trade, do some treat speculation different?
+So why, in the graphic design trade, do some treat speculation differently?

 We know and have worked alongside brilliant designers who regularly take on spec work.
-We’ve met countless young hopefuls who excited start out and take on spec work as their first number of projects.
+We’ve met countless young hopefuls excited to take on spec work as their first number of projects.
 Is it simply a means to an end?
-Is it the best way to “get your feet wet” when you’re starting out?
+Is it the best way to “get your feet wet” when you’re starting?
 The answers are no and no.

 Spec Work: